aws-samples/toolkit-for-aws-transfer-family/solutions/custom-idp/README.md

 When a StringSet is used, multiple servers can be specified.
 These addresses will be added to a pool and authentication requests will be sent by the Lambda function in a round robin basis.
 If a server becomes unreachable, it will be removed from the pool and periodically retried.
 More details on server pool implementation can be found in the [Python ldap3 module documentation](https://ldap3.readthedocs.io/en/latest/server.html#server-pool).

+> [!NOTE]
-Note: When adding or removing servers to this field it may take up to 5 minutes for the Lambda function to begin using this.
+> When adding or removing servers to this field it may take up to 5 minutes for the Lambda function to begin using this.
 This is because each Lambda execution environment caches the server pool for 5 minutes.

 ***Type:*** String or StringSet